 Construction: What’s inside Helix?

 All models are a hybrid mix of coils and foam.
-The most basic cover included on the standard and Plus choices is made from a dual-layered, breathable 100 percent polyester that can be zipped off and cleaned in a washing machine, though you may choose to add a proprietary Ultra-Cool mattress cover with phase change materials for temperature regulation if you prefer.
-This Ultra-Cool is incorporated automatically into the Luxe version’s cooling gel-foam pillow top, but this cannot be machine washed.
+The most basic cover included on the standard and Plus choices is made from a dual-layered, breathable 100 percent polyester, though you may choose to add a proprietary Ultra-Cool mattress cover with phase change materials for temperature regulation if you prefer.
+This Ultra-Cool is incorporated automatically into the Luxe version’s cooling gel-foam pillow top.

 Standard and Plus Helix mattresses are 12 inches tall, while all Luxe models stand 14 inches tall.
 Construction of each of the 4 to 5 layers and foam densities will vary depending on your choice of a Soft, Medium, or Firm configuration.